-The improving economy is also a direct driver of aviation usage.
-For the Airport District, primary markets in the San Francisco Bay Area are doing particularly well economically which drives aviation locally.
+An improving economy is also a direct driver of aviation usage.
+For the Airport District, primary markets in Northern California are doing particularly well economically which drives aviation locally.

 In the FAA Aerospace Forecast, the FAA estimates 204,408 aircraft in the general aviation fleet as of 2014, with 233 million hours flown nationally.